alrogozin/rapp-by-macwan/README.md

 # RappByMacwan

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
-Thi project is a study project from "Learning Angular LiveLessons Covering Angular 2 and Angular 4, Second Edition" by Marc Wandschneider
+This project is a study project from "Learning Angular LiveLessons Covering Angular 2 and Angular 4, Second Edition" by Marc Wandschneider

 ## Development server